boulme/satans-cert/coq_src/Impure/README.md

-# `Impure`: importing OCaml functions as non-deterministic.
+# `Impure`: importing OCaml functions as non-deterministic ones.

 The principle of this library is to encode the type `A -> B` of an OCaml function as a type `A -> ??
 B` in Coq, where `??
 B` is the type